 2.20.1 tagout device: A prominent warning means such as a tag and a means of attachment, which can be securely fastened to an energy isolating device to indicate that the energy isolating device and the equipment being controlled may not be operated until the tagout device is removed.

 4.1 Isolation and energy dissipation

-Machines shall be provided with means intended for isolation and energy dissipation (see clause 5), especially with a view to major maintenance, work on power circuits and decommissioning in accordance with the essential ISO/TR 12100–2:1992, annex A, 1.6.3.requirement expressed in
+Machines shall be provided with means intended for isolation and energy dissipation (see clause 5), especially with a view to major maintenance, work on power circuits and decommissioning in accordance with the essential safety requirement expressed in ISO/TR 12100-2:1992, annex A, 1.6.3.

 Note – ISO/TR 12100-2 was withdrawn in Oct-10 and replaced by ISO 12100-2010. – DN Read more on this.

 NOTE 1 For electrical equipment, a supply disconnecting device complying with IEC 60204-1:1997, 5.3 “Supply disconnecting (isolating) device” meets this requirement.

 NOTE 2 Plug and socket systems (for electrical supplies), or their pneumatic, hydraulic or mechanical equivalents, are examples of isolating devices with which it is possible to achieve a visible and reliable discontinuity in the power supply circuits.

 For electrical plug/socket combinations, see IEC 60204-1:1997, 5.3.2 d).